Below is a list of commonly asked questions about Skinny Unlimited Broadband

 When do I start paying?

-If you’re on our 12-month term contract, there’s nothing to pay upfront, but you’ll first be charged your monthly fee $73 on the date you’re connected up.
+If you’re on our 12-month term contract, there’s nothing to pay upfront, but you’ll first be charged your monthly fee $73 (or higher) on the date you’re connected up.
 From then on you’ll be charged on the “month-a-versary” of that date.
 This will be your “Bill Date” going forward.
 For example, if you’re connected on the 14th of February, you’ll be charged automatically on the 14th of every month.
 Don’t forget that the amount you pay on our contract plan will change after your first 12 months of being connected.
 Your payment is for the month you’re about to use - so this is a prepaid service.

 We’ll flick you an email to let you know these important dates though once you’re connected.